 - Kursiasana (Chair Pose)

 Abhyanga or oil massage can be helpful in combating the symptoms of Arthritis.
 Self-massage using sesame oil in the colder months or winters can be effective in warming the Vata Dosha from the body.
-In the summers, coconut oil may be used.
+In the summer, coconut oil may be used.

 Swedana or steam therapy is recommended to help ease the tension in the joints and muscles.
 This can be done by visiting a sauna.
 If you do not have access to a sauna, you can try a simple home remedy using hot water and a towel.
 To do this, take a fresh clean towel and dip it in a bucket of hot water.
 Wring out the excess hot water from the towel and then wrap the towel on the affected joints.
 Repeat till the water in the bucket turns warm.